lab1092/blender-manual_ja/manual/modifiers/introduction.rst

 They work by changing how an object is displayed and rendered, but not the geometry which you can edit directly.
-You can add several modifiers to a single object to form a :doc:`Modifier Stack </modifiers/the_stack>` and :guilabel:`Apply` a modifier if you wish to make its changes permanent.
+You can add several modifiers to a single object to form a :doc:`Modifier Stack </modifiers/the_stack>` and *Apply* a modifier if you wish to make its changes permanent.

 .. figure:: /images/25-Manual-Modifiers-menu.jpg